yiming-2021/YimingGu.BudgetTracker/README.md

 # Budget Tracker Application V1.0

 This a web application to track the budget, developed with technologies Angular, .Net Core Web API, Entity Framework Core, SQL Server Database.
-While this is still a simplified version of the application right now.
+While this is still a very primitive and simplified version of the application right now.
 The views are basically all from the admin's end, and the main features are enabling the user (admin) to conduct CRUD operations on the tables in the database.
+More expected features to be developed are listed in the end of this doc.

 ## Database